peytmari/MIHNEAPS/README.md

 ---

+Tasks:
+1. Insert heroes with their power levels into a Min-Heap and display the heap after each addition.
+2. Remove the hero with the lowest power level and adjust the heap to maintain the Min-Heap property.
+3. Display the list of heroes currently in the Min-Heap, sorted from weakest to strongest.
+4. Exit the system and display a farewell message.

+---

 Instructions
-1. Insert Heroes:
-   - Choose the option to recruit heroes.
-   - Enter the number of heroes you want to add and their respective power levels.
-   - Heroes will automatically be inserted into the Min-Heap structure, maintaining the weakest hero at the root.
+1. Choose the option to add heroes to the roster.
+Input the number of heroes you want to recruit along with their power levels.
+The heroes will be inserted into the Min-Heap, ensuring that the weakest hero stays at the top.

-2. Remove Weakest Hero:
-   - Select the option to send the weakest hero (the one with the lowest power level) on a quest.
-   - The system will remove the weakest hero and re-adjust the heap.
+2. Select the option to send the weakest hero on a quest.
+The system will remove the hero with the lowest power level and reorganize the Min-Heap.

-3. Display Roster:
-   - Choose this option to view the current hero roster, sorted from weakest to strongest.
+3. Pick the option to view the current hero roster.
+The system will display all heroes, sorted from weakest to strongest.

-4. Exit System:
-   - Select this option when you are done managing the hero roster to exit the program.
+4. Select the option to exit the program, which will display a farewell message.

 ---